“Told you to bring a map.”

 “It doesn’t matter,” Dumblewick said with a shrug.
 “The transference is almost complete.”

 “Yeah?”
 Arty said, an evil glint in his eye.
 “How’s this for a transference?”
 It would have been a good line.
 It would have been right at home in any corny action movie from the eighties.
-It would have if, when he pulled the trigger, the gun had not proven to have been fake.
+It would have if, when he pulled the trigger, the gun had not proven to be fake.
 “Shit!”

 The Chief Constable grinned, his teeth flashing in the torchlight.
 Arty glowered at the man, then at the useless lump of metal in his hands.
 “Ah, fuck it,” he decided.
 He then swung the rifle round and smashed the butt straight into Dumblewick’s unexpecting face.
 “Get in the car!”
 Arty yelled, the screams of pain from the policeman almost drowning him out.